PALS 23: DAY 2 Role of Amphibious Forces to HA Relief Panel

-Indonesian Marine Corps Col. Amrul Adriansyah, KORMAR expert staff officer, makes remarks at the ninth iteration of the Pacific Amphibious Leaders Symposium, Bali, Indonesia, July 11, 2023.
+Republic of Korea Col. In Tae Kwon, Chief of Staff, 9th Marine Brigade, speaks with other delegates before a panel discussion at the ninth iteration of the Pacific Amphibious Leaders Symposium, Bali, Indonesia, July 11, 2023.
 PALS consists of discussions, engagements and presentations which fortify cooperation, confront common threats, protect shared resources, and uphold sovereignty in the Indo-Pacific Region.
 This year's symposium hosts senior leaders from 24 participating nations who are committed to a free and open Indo-Pacific, with the objective of strengthening and developing regional relationships.
 (U.S. Marine Corps photo by Lance Cpl.
 Blake Gonter)

 |Date Taken: